erinev/order-management-api-exercise/README.md

 A retailer company is looking to develop an order management system to streamline their order processing and inventory management.

-Your task is to build an API that handles customer orders, processes them, and stores the information in a database.
+Your task is to build an API that handles customer orders, processes them, and stores the information in the system.
 Additionaly system should provide periodical reports about customer orders.

 # Requirements